cedar-policy/cedar/README.md

 Generated documentation for the latest version of the Rust crates can be accessed [on docs.rs](https://docs.rs/cedar-policy).

+If you're looking to integrate Cedar into a production system, please be sure the read the [security best practices](https://docs.cedarpolicy.com/other/security.html)

 ## Building

 To build, simply run `cargo build` (or `cargo build --release`).